Home

 ---------------------------

 Bill and Anna's second child was Winfred "Winnie" Elizabeth Hatch in Orange, New Jersey on July 28, 1936.
 Although she and her brother Harry were born in Orange, they were living in Newark at the time.
 Perhaps they were born in a hospital in nearby Orange.
-She was raised in Newark and met her future husband George Albrecht as attendents at a mutual friend's wedding.
-They were married October 11, 1958 and settled in Cliffwood Beach and raised a family.
+Winnie was raised in Newark, graduated from West Side High School and was working at the Hummel Distributor commercial printing company when she met her future husband George Albrecht as attendants at a mutual friend's wedding.
+Winnie and George were married at Sacred Heart Roman Catholic church in Newark on October 11, 1958 and settled in Cliffwood Beach and raised a family.

 George and Winnie died within months of each other.
 She on January 29, 2022 at the age of 85, and George on December 10 of that same year.
 He was 90.
 He was buried with full military honors at Shoreland Memorial Gardens in Hazlet.